Boxer Temperament & Personality Guide

 The Boxer is known for being a high-energy working breed with a distinctive personality.
 As a working breed, they are loyal, protective, and often form strong bonds with their primary caretaker.

-With a typical weight of 50-80 lbs and lifespan of 10-12 yrs, the Boxer requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 50-80 lbs and lifespan of 10-12 yrs, the Boxer has specific care needs shaped by its genetics and build.
 At 50-80 lbs with a life expectancy of 10-12 yrs, the Boxer represents a significant commitment that rewards prepared owners with years of devoted companionship.

 Health Predisposition Summary: Boxers show higher-than-average incidence of cancer, heart disease, hip dysplasia based on breed health database data.
 Individual risk depends on lineage, environment, and care.
 Work with your vet to determine which screenings are appropriate at each life stage.